-The gel lens structure will be confined by a 3D printed holder with hollowed structure for the swelling tests (Figure 1a-1d).
-Stimuli responsive poly(acrylamide-co-sodium acrylate) (PAAM-co-NaAc) hydrogels (Figure 1e) is used.
-As the copolymer gel can response to both ionic and thermal stimuli [21], the degree of swelling and morphology change of the thin gel layer under certain confinement, can be varied through changes to either the ionic strength of the phosphate buffered saline (PBS) solution (ionic strength= 150 mM) or temperature.
-The conceptual gel lens design used the diameter of 13.8 mm, with varied thickness.
-The prototyping of gel lens consisted of three steps (Figure 1f), first, the assemble of the self–designed micro-mould, second, the reaction-moulding of the gel, finally, the remove of the cover slip.
-The lens was designed with different aspect ratio by controlling the initial height from 250 m to 2 mm, with a fixed projection diameter of 13.8 mm.
+The gel lens structure was designed to be confined by a 3D printed holder with hollowed structure for the swelling tests (Figure 1a-1d).
+Stimuli responsive poly(acrylamide-co-sodium acrylate) (PAAM-co-NaAc) hydrogels (Figure 1e) has been used.
+As the copolymer gel can response to both ionic and thermal stimuli [21], the degree of swelling and morphology change of the thin gel layer under certain confinement can be varied through changes to either the ionic strength of the phosphate buffered saline (PBS) solution (ionic strength= 150 mM) or temperature.
+The conceptual gel lens design has used a circular shape with a diameter of 13.8 mm, and varied thicknesses.
+The prototyping of gel lens consisted of three steps (Figure 1f).
+Firstly, the self–designed micro-mould was assembled.
+Secondly, the reaction-moulding of the gel was performed.
+And finally, the cover slip was removed to release the lens.
+The lens was designed with different aspect ratios by controlling the initial height from 250 m to 2 mm, with a fixed projection diameter of 13.8 mm.

-The gel swelling test was performed in PBS solution at room temperature (20 oC) with three different confining conditions, free standing (bulk, Figure 2a), side confinement (Figure 2b), and rim confinement (Figure 2c).
+The gel swelling test was performed in PBS solutions at room temperature (20 oC) with three different confining conditions, free standing (bulk, Figure 2a), side confinement (Figure 2b), and rim confinement (Figure 2c).
 As illustrated in Figure 2d, the conceptual lens design with rim confinement could present a focal length change when the nonlinear morphology changes occur as a result of the ionic swelling.
 The swelling results are compared in Figure 2e, the rim confinement swelling presents the significant deformation with a H/h ~ 2.42, while the free standing swelling achieve the equilibrium at a H/h ~ 1.56 for one dimension, and a H/h ~ 2.06 for side confinement.
-Under the rim confinement, the lens structure could achieve higher deformation from the central axial, thus, yield a significant curvature changes during the swelling.
+Under the rim confinement, the lens structure could achieve higher deformation from the central axial, yielding a significant curvature changes during the swelling process.